Deep Reinforcement Learning for Wireless Scheduling in Distributed Networked Control: Introduction

 \item We derive a sufficient stability condition of the WNCS in terms of both the control and communication system parameters.
 The result provides a theoretical guarantee that there exists at least one stationary and deterministic scheduling policy that can stabilize all plants of the WNCS.
 We show that the obtained condition is also necessary in the absence of spatial diversity of different communication links.

 \item We construct a finite-length countable vector state of the WNCS in terms of the time duration between consecutive received packets at the controller and the actuators.
 Then, we prove that the per-step cost function of the WNCS is determined by the time-duration-related vector state.
-Building on this, we formulate the optimal transmission scheduling problem into a Markov decision process (MDP) problem with an countable state space for achieving the minimum expected total discounted cost.
-We propose an effective action space reduction method and use a DRL-based algorithm for solving the problem.
+Building on this, we formulate the optimal transmission scheduling problem into an MDP problem with a countable state space for achieving the minimum expected total discounted cost.
+We propose effective action space reduction and action embedding methods that can be applied to DRL algorithms, including foundational ones like DQN and more advanced ones such as DDPG and Twin Delayed Deep Deterministic Policy Gradient (TD3), for solving the problem.
 Numerical results illustrate that the proposed algorithm can reduce the expected cost significantly compared to available benchmark policies.

 \end{itemize}

 Notations: $\sum_{m=i}^{j} a_m \triangleq 0$ if $i>j$. $\limsup_{K \rightarrow\infty} $ is the limit superior operator. $\mathsf{C}^k_n \triangleq \frac{n!}{k!(n-k)!}$ and $\mathsf{P}^k_n\triangleq \frac{n!}{(n-k)!}$ are the numbers of combinations and permutations of $n$ things taken $k$ at a time, respectively. $\text{Tr}(\mathbf{A})$ and $\mathsf{rank}[\mathbf{A}]$ denote the trace and the rank of matrix $\mathbf{A}$, respectively.